Urban cycling in Quebec City: bike lanes, routes, and top spots

 From Saint-Roch to Montmorency Falls

-For more athletic cyclists, the journey between Saint-Roch and Montmorency Falls offers a nice progression.
-After crossing the popular neighborhoods of the Lower Town, you cycle along the Montmorency River before arriving at one of Quebec's most spectacular waterfalls.
-A 15 to 20 km route that alternates between urban and natural environments.
+For more athletic cyclists, the route between Saint-Roch and Montmorency Falls offers a nice progression.
+After crossing the popular neighborhoods of Basse-Ville, you follow the Montmorency River before arriving at one of Quebec's most spectacular waterfalls.
+A 15 to 20 km route alternating between urban and natural environments.

 Distance15 to 20 km